-A super bulky 6 yarn called Cozy Wool from Michael’s is the yarn I used for this design.
-I do love when I find it but sometimes is hard to get your hands on unless you have a Michael’s nearby.
+This scarf was designed with a super bulky 6 yarn called Cozy Wool (from Michael’s) in the color Pewter.
+I do love it when I can find it but sometimes is hard to get your hands on unless you have a Michael’s nearby.
 It comes in a variety of colors all of which are beautiful.
 If you do find this cozy yarn then you are in for a treat.

 Ready to Get Started?

 Scroll on down to learn about the materials you’ll need and to find the full free crochet pattern.
 I hope you enjoy this easy infinity scarf design!